dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

   * Allows special characters and numbers in  subsequent spaces.
 "PG-13" is valid for a rating, but fails for a "Genre".

 * The `Range` attribute constrains a value to within a specified range.
-* The `StringLength` attribute lets you set the maximum length of a string property, and optionally its minimum length.
+* The `StringLength` attribute can set a maximum length of a string property, and optionally its minimum length.
 * Value types (such as `decimal`, `int`, `float`, `DateTime`) are inherently required and don't need the `[Required]` attribute.

-Having validation rules automatically enforced by ASP.NET Core helps make your app more robust.
-It also ensures that you can't forget to validate something and inadvertently let bad data into the database.
+Having validation rules automatically enforced by ASP.NET Core:

+* Helps make the app more robust.
+* Ensures that you can't forget to validate something and inadvertently let bad data into the database.

 ### Validation Error UI in Razor Pages